AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P3/README.md

 - **One main router** acting as a route reflector (spine): This central router will manage and distribute routing information to all connected leaf routers.
 - **Three sub-routers** acting as leafs (VTEPs): These leaf routers will connect to the spine and each other, forming the edges of the network where hosts connect.
 - **Three hosts**: Each host will be connected to a different leaf router.

+### BGP Route Reflection

+Route reflection is a method that allows a route reflector (RR) to reflect BGP routes to its clients without requiring full mesh connectivity among all routers in the network.
+In a typical BGP setup, all routers would need to peer with each other directly (full mesh) to exchange routing information.
+This can become impractical and inefficient in large networks.

+In a spine-and-leaf architecture, route reflection is configured on the spine routers (route reflectors).
+These routers manage the distribution of BGP routes, including EVPN routes, to leaf routers (VTEPs).
+This setup ensures efficient communication and optimal routing across your network topology.

 ### Benefits of Spine-and-Leaf Architecture